davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ## The through-line

-I kind of fell into this whole obsession with state machines as an architectural pattern by accident.
-I got to learn from Shawn, Jason, and Kevin at Vendasta, and they in turn got to learn from the pioneers that came before them.
-I suspect there are many more through-lines to connect the dots and lessons to be learned by scouring through old whitepapers and exploring how knowledge has moved through the intellectual supply chain over time.
+I fell into an obsession with state machines as an architectural pattern by accident.
+I got to learn from Shawn, Jason, and Kevin at Vendasta, who were drawing on the pioneers that came before them.
+And I suspect there are more through-lines worth tracing, by revisiting old whitepapers and watching how ideas get refined as they move from theory to practice.

 | Era | Tool | Pattern |
 |-----|------|---------|